I’m sure most of you are in the same boat as me with this one, but the one thing on this Earth I find the most difficult is admitting defeat.

 2. I thought I had a big appetite but JESUS.
 Before I started the plan, I researched into it SO MUCH.
 Everyone said that the portions were sizable but nothing could have prepared me for how much food there was.
 It got to the point where I was feeling physically sick after meals and yet the advice was still “you’re fuelling your body, you need to eat it all if you can”.
 Nah mate, I’m gonna eat til I’m full, thanks.

 Story time.
 A couple of years ago, I went through a mad health kick.
-I’d just been put on Sertraline for my anxiety and I was about half way through a year-long work placement.
 It was the best time of my life.
 I lost 2 dress sizes and gained so much mentally in only 3 months and I did that all off my own back.
 So I’m gonna start that again because screw doing things I don’t enjoy.

 (Just a quick FYI – I AM still going to be following some of the basic plan principles.
 The reduced carbs on rest days and high carb on workout days really did agree with me and I did really enjoy the food minus the insane portions – so I’ve bought the Joe Wicks cookbook instead.
 It has some really lovely recipes, just in case anyone looking for some healthy inspo!)